ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 - Select a profile from the _tiered_ profile family when you want to pick a profile where performance scales with capacity of the volume.
 - Select the profile from the _custom_ profile family if your performance requirements don't fall within any of the predefined IOPS tiers.
 When you select the custom profile, you can define your IOPS within a range that depends on the capacity that you specified.

-The _sdp_ profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions during the select availability release for allow-listed customers.
+The _sdp_ profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions during the select availability release for allowlisted customers.
 The _custom_ and _tiered_ profiles are available in every region for every customer.

 The following table shows the available storage profiles with their different properties.